 It is important to avoid straining and pushing, whether urinating or having a bowel movement!
 Therefore, it is very important to avoid constipation.
 If a high-fiber diet alone is not enough to accomplish this.
-Please start the following the day after you arrive home from your surgery for at least 1-2 weeks after surgery.
+Please start the following the day you arrive home and continue for at least 1-2 weeks after surgery.
 If you experience diarrhea you may adjust the medication until you form soft stool.